Panasonic FZ1000 vs Nikon D4S

 Review summary: Panasonic FZ1000 vs Nikon D4S

 So what is the bottom line?
 Is there a clear favorite between the Panasonic FZ1000 and the Nikon D4S?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Panasonic Lumix DMC-FZ1000: